On this page:

-A committee meeting may be called by the:
+A committee meeting may be called by:

-- owners corporation
+- resolution of the owners corporation

-- chairperson of the committee
+- the chairperson of the committee

-- secretary of the committee
+- the secretary of the committee

-- manager of the owners corporation
+- the manager of the owners corporation

-- delegate of the owners corporation.
+- a delegate of the owners corporation.

 - be sent out at least three days before the meeting or as determined by the owners corporation